MicrosoftDocs/globalization/globalization/input/simplified-chinese-ime.md

 # Simplified Chinese IME

-If you need to enter some text in Simplified Chinese, the Microsoft Pinyin IME for Windows lets you enter text using Simplified Chinese characters while using a typical keyboard with 101-105 keys and keeping English as your Windows display language.
+If you need to enter some text in Simplified Chinese, the Microsoft Pinyin Input Method Editor (IME) for Windows lets you enter text using Simplified Chinese characters while using a typical keyboard with 101-105 keys and keeping English as your Windows display language.

 ## Add the Simplified Chinese keyboard layout